Piemonte Cuisine: An Introduction

 See for Yourself

-We won’t list all the reasons why we love this place, because word will get out—but we will say its cuisine is more famous than anywhere else in Italy.
+We won’t list all the reasons why we love this place, because word will get out—but we will say its cuisine is more famous than anywhere else in Italy, and for good reason.

 Primo and Secondo